python-discord/bot/bot/resources/tags/str-join.md

 print(output)
 # Prints 'red, green, blue, yellow, '
 ```
-However, this solution is flawed.
-The separator is still added to the last element, and it is slow.
+However, the separator is still added to the last element, and it is relatively slow.

-The better solution is to use `str.join`.
+A better solution is to use `str.join`.
 ```py
 colors = ['red', 'green', 'blue', 'yellow'] separator = ", "
 print(separator.join(colors))
 # Prints 'red, green, blue, yellow'
 ```
-This solution is much simpler, faster, and solves the problem of the extra separator.
 An important thing to note is that you can only `str.join` strings.
 For a list of ints,
 you must convert each element to a string before joining.
 ```py
 integers = [1, 3, 6, 10, 15]